 For most of us these days, our smartphone acts as an extension of our hand.
 And we may spend hours each day looking at a computer screen.
-All of this technology can be great for productivity, but not so much for our bodies.
+This technology can be great for productivity but not so much for our bodies.

-According to a 2016 Nielson Company report, adults in the United States spend more than 10 hours each day using some form of technology — from tablets to smartphones to computers to TV.
-Of that time, adults who have smartphones spend more than an hour and half using them to consume media.
+According to a 2021 Nielson Company report, adults in the United States spend more than 11.28 hours each day using some form of technology — from tablets to smartphones to computers to TV; of that time, adults with smartphones spend more than 3 hours using them to consume media.

 All of that time spent looking at screens adds up to a good bit of wear and tear on the body.
 Probably more than you’d expect.